Shri Shri Hari Baladev Jew Bije, Baripada

 The District of Mayurbhanj preserves many temples built in different styles of Orissan architecture, such as Rekha, Bhadra and Gauriya.
-Among the Rekha temples the most important are the temples of Kakharua Baidyanath at Manatri of this District and that of Lord Jagannath at Baripada.
+Among the Rekha temples the most important are the temples of Kakharua Baidyanath at Manatri of this district and that of Lord Jagannath at Baripada.
 The temple of Lord Jagannath at Baripada is universally known as Second SreeKhetra after Puri.
-It was built by Shri Baidyanath Bhanj in 1575 A.D. on the same architectural principles of Kakharua Baidyanath temple.
+It was built by Shri Baidyanath Bhanj in 1575 CE on the same architectural principles of Kakharua Baidyanath temple.
 The temple stands as a symbol of the religious favour of the Bhanja Rulers of Mayurbhanj and is regarded as the Queen Monad among the princely states during the pre-merger days.
 It is being celebrated for last 500+ years.
 The rituals of Baripada Rathayatra are special.
 It gives priority to the female devotees to pull Maa Subhadra's ratha, which is unique and attracts female devotees from the neighbouring states also.

-History of Shri Shri Hari Baladev Jew Bije temple, Baripada
+History

 There goes a saying that Maharaja Baidyanath Bhanj had been to Puri to have a Darshan of Lord Jagannath.
 Failing to offer the demanded gold coins, the king was denied to have a ‘Darshan’.
 Another version to the legend goes like this- When the Maharaja went to Puri in royal splendour with the accompaniment of ‘CHHATRO’ and ‘CHAMORO’ the Gajapati of Puri refused permission as it was display of higher status que over the ‘Thakur Raja of Puri’.
 The prevailing custom then was that the devotees to Puri will come as common man without showing of any supremacy over the Gajapati ‘who is Chalanti Vishnu Designate’.
 The Maharaja went in penance near the Atharnala, outskirt of Puri.

 In a dream he was ordered by Lord Jagannath to construct a temple in Baripada so that he would come down to assuage his devotee.
-Showing deference to wishes of Lord Jagannath he got constructed the majestic temple at Baripada.
+Showing deference to wishes of Lord Jagannath he constructed the majestic temple at Baripada.
 Like Puri, all the rituals for Lord Jagannath, Lord Balabhadra and Devi Suvadra are performed here at Baripada.
 The Bhanja Rulers, whose royal patronage in the field of architecture was at par excellence, would be remembered for their magnificent offering to Lord Jagannath in getting built the Jagannath temple prototype of Puri.